Skip to Main Content

 Chegg, Inc., is an American for-profit education technology company.
 It provides homework help, digital and physical textbook rentals, online tutoring, and other student services.

-If you are searching for articles using the EBSCOhost Discovery Service or other EBSCO database searches, they a citation generator.
+If you are searching for articles using the EBSCOhost Discovery Service or other EBSCO database searches, they have a citation generator.
+Watch the video below for more information.

 Zotero

-Zotero is in an American non-proft organization that funds its citation generating project by sell additional storage, not by selling user data.
-It's tool is a bit more complicated that others but it also allows you to track your research and collaborate with others.
+Zotero is in an American non-profit organization that funds its citation generating project by sell additional storage, not by selling user data.
+Its tool is a bit more complicated than others, but it also allows you to track your research and collaborate with others.

 Contact Us